816dramaaddict/p8105_restroom_final/p8105_restroom_final.md

 #### The intended final products

-Webpage:

-- Home page describing the project and data set
-- Second page showing the data visualization comparing operational restrooms of one condition to another
-- Third page mapping out available operational restrooms
-- Fourth page with a report describing any findings or next steps of the project

 Our final product will be a comprehensive webpage with four main
 sections: an introduction to the project and dataset, data visualizations comparing restroom conditions, an interactive map of